ucdavis-bioinformatics-training/2020-mRNA_Seq_Workshop/data_reduction/02-salmon_mm.md

     ```bash
     salmon quant \
     --threads 8 \
-    --index ../References/salmon_gencode.v34.index \
+    --index ../References/salmon_gencode.vM25.index \
     	--libType A \
     	--validateMappings \
-    	--geneMap ../References/gencode.v34.primary_assembly.annotation.gtf \
+    	--geneMap ../References/gencode.vM25.primary_assembly.annotation.gtf \
-    	--output SampleAC1.salmon \
+    	--output mouse_110_WT_C.salmon \
-    -1 SampleAC1.streamed_R1.fastq.gz \
+    -1 mouse_110_WT_C_R1.fastq.gz \
-    	-2 SampleAC1.streamed_R2.fastq.gz
+    	-2 mouse_110_WT_C_R2.fastq.gz
     ```

-    In the command, we are telling salmon to quantify reads with libtype 'auto' ([libtype](https://salmon.readthedocs.io/en/latest/salmon.html#what-s-this-libtype)) on a gene level ('--geneMap'), the folder for all the output files will be SampleAC1.salmon, and finally, the input file pair.
+    In the command, we are telling salmon to quantify reads with libtype 'auto' ([libtype](https://salmon.readthedocs.io/en/latest/salmon.html#what-s-this-libtype)) on a gene level ('--geneMap'), the folder for all the output files will be mouse_110_WT_C.salmon, and finally, the input file pair.

 ## Running Salmon on the experiment

-1. We can now run Salmon across all samples on the real data using a SLURM script, [salmon.slurm](../scripts/salmon.slurm), that we should take a look at now.
+1. We can now run Salmon across all samples on the real data using a SLURM script, salmon.slurm, that we should take a look at now.

     ```bash
     cd /share/workshop/mrnaseq_workshop/$USER/rnaseq_example  # We'll run this from the main directory